twe-mporter/simAPI/README.md

 ## Plugins

 Plugins must be written in Python and added to **/persist/sys/simAPI/plugins**.
 They must have a **main** method, which has a single input argument called *server*.
-This attribute is a jsonrpc.Server object which cab ne used in order to access the eAPI underlying engine on the switch.
+This attribute is a jsonrpc.Server object which can be used in order to access the underlying eAPI engine on the switch.

 Here is an example: